ustclug/101strap/README.md

 ## Introduction

 This project aims to automate the generation of XUbuntu, which will be used as a example in [linux101](https://101.lug.ustc.edu.cn/).
+This project developed by [taoky](https://github.com/taoky), [RTXUX](https://github.com/RTXUX), and [xuao1](https://github.com/xuao1).

 ## Build